loglizzy/script-scanner/README.md

 - [x] Add progress bar & counter.
 - [ ] Probly change the progress bar position, to the "Results" label right side.
 - [ ] Add case sensitive toggle.
-- [ ] Add keyword filter type ("add" <- Checks if the script has all the keywords, "or" <- Checks if the script has at least one of the keywords).
+- [ ] Add keyword filter type ("and" <- Checks if the script has all the keywords, "or" <- Checks if the script has at least one of the keywords).